 Ahh rosemary–who doesn’t love the pungent aroma and flavor of this beautiful Mediterranean herb?
 I suppose there are some, but not many can say that they don’t love this versatile herb for something, whether that be cooking, making herbal remedies, or keeping flies at bay.
-And these are just a few of the reasons for growing rosemary.
+Here’s how to grow rosemary and all the ways you can use it.

 Rosmarinus, rosemary’s scientific name, means “dew of the sea” according to Medicinal Herbs: A Beginner’s Guide by Rosemary Gladstar.
 She says it is “in reference to the plant’s natural habitat on the warm, sunny hillsides bordering the sea.”